New & Used Nissan Sentra: In Depth

 GET A FREE PRICE QUOTE

 The Nissan Sentra is a compact sedan that mainly competes with the Toyota Corolla and the Honda Civic.
 Even though the Sentra has been around for over 30 years, each generation has developed in safety, size, and options.
-Its segment has also increased, which has created new competitors like the Ford Focus, Chevrolet Cruze, Dodge Dart, and the Hyundai Elantra.
+Its segment has also increased, which has created new competitors like the Ford Focus, Chevy Cruze, Dodge Dart, and the Hyundai Elantra.

 See our full review of the 2014 Nissan Sentra for more information, including options, prices, gas-mileage ratings, and specifications.
 You can also read our first drive of the 2013 Nissan Sentra.
 And check out The Car Connection's coverage of the 2014 Nissan Sentra.